 - Toast the almonds by cooking over low heat in a saucepan, stirring frequently, till lightly colored and fragrant.
 Set aside.

 - Beat eggs till light and foamy.
-Add sugar and continue to beat till lemon colored.
+Add sugar and continue to beat till lemon-colored.
 Stir in white chocolate mixture.
 Add flour, salt and almond extract and mix just till combined.
-Spread half of dough into prepared pan and bake 15-20 minutes till light brown.
+Spread half of the dough into prepared pan and bake 15-20 minutes till light brown.

-- Add remaining chocolate chunks to remaining batter.
+- Add remaining chocolate chunks to the remaining batter.

 - Carefully spread jam over warm crust (gently warm jam if it isn't a spreadable consistency).
 Spoon remaining batter over jam.
 Some jam may show through the batter.

 - Cool completely.
 Cut into bars.